 Connecting to the CLI

-You can connect to the CLI using a direct console connection, SSH, the CLI console in the GUI, or the FortiExplorer app on your iOS device.
+You can connect to the CLI using a direct console connection, SSH, the FortiExplorer app on your iOS device, or the CLI console in the GUI.

-You can access the CLI in three ways:
+You can access the CLI outside of the GUI in three ways:

 - Console connection: Connect your computer directly to the console port of your FortiGate.